adamhsparks/ChickpeaAscoDispersal/GAM.md

     ##
     ## R-sq.(adj) =  0.482   Deviance explained = 48.8%
     ## GCV = 0.76522  Scale est. = 0.75394   n = 334

-The `k` value has to be set to 5, default is 10.
-Else the model will not fit due to lack of degrees of freedom.

 ### mod2 - s(Distance) plus Precipitation